 Jamie Narushchen was born and raised in Minneapolis and began studying piano with his grandmother at the age of six.
 He studied piano performance at Johns Hopkins Peabody Conservatory, and joined SF Ballet as an accompanist shortly after moving out west.
 His passion for improvisation led him to take additional coursework in composition at San Francisco Conservatory of Music.

-In 2013, SF Ballet named Jamie a Lee R. Crews Endowed Pianist in addition to his position as pianist supervisor for SF Ballet School.
+In 2013, SF Ballet named Narushchen a Lee R. Crews Endowed Pianist in addition to his position as pianist supervisor for SF Ballet School.
 Throughout his thirty years at SF Ballet, he has regularly provided accompaniment for the West Coast auditions held by American Ballet Theatre, The Juilliard School, Boston Ballet, and others.
 He also enjoys the opportunity to play for Mark Morris' and Suzanne Farrell's classes during their visits to the Bay Area.

 What do ballet students gain from having music classes as part of their curriculum?